This website is best viewed using the horizontal display on your tablet device.

 In the 3 sections below, learn how AFib not caused by a heart valve problem can lead

-a stroke, understand the role of blood
+to a stroke, understand the role of blood

 thinners, and get information about ELIQUIS.